-Always consult your doctor or pharmacist before taking aspirin capsules.
+Always consult your doctor or pharmacist before taking aspirin tablet.
 In particular, talk to your health care providers in case of allergic reactions.

 If your condition does not improve or becomes worse, then call your health care providers.
 Never use this medicine for a longer period of time than you have been told by your doctor.

-Driving or operating machinery after taking aspirin tablets is allowed.
+Driving or operating machinery after taking aspirin tablet is allowed.

 Indications and Usage

-It’s better to take aspirin on a full stomach with an entire cup of water.
+It’s better to take this medication on a full stomach with an entire cup of water.
 Do not chew, break or crush the pill, but swallow it whole.